-Kennedy LeJeune is a 2L at Southern University Law Center, where he is the ABA Representative-elect on campus and...
+Kennedy LeJeune is a 3L at Southern University Law Center.
+He is the current ABA representative and head Barbri...

 Miosotti Tenecora is a third-year law student at Boston University School of Law, where she is a recipient of...